 Retail

 Ever since Amazon pioneered the use of AI-powered recommendation engines roughly 20 years ago to analyze customer data and provide personalized product suggestions, their use has become widespread in the retail industry.
 The recommendations that come from AI analysis of customers’ purchase history and browsing behavior can not only help increase sales, but customer engagement, too.
-AI algorithms can also predict future demand for products by analyzing historical sales data, weather patterns and other relevant factors, helping retailers optimize inventory management and reduce waste.
+AI algorithms can also predict future demand for products by analyzing historical sales data, weather patterns, and other relevant factors, helping retailers optimize inventory management and reduce waste.
 Additionally, AI-powered computer-vision technologies enable automated checkout systems that allow customers to shop without waiting in line (theoretically), while also reducing labor costs for retailers.
+With coming agentic systems, these discrete functions could evolve into a series of autonomous agents that can manage complete customer journeys—from personalized product suggestions to inventory optimization and pricing adjustments.

 -